dot42/dot42/Thoughs on Improvements.md

 ### .jar to .dex

 The integrated .jar to .dex method body compiler has a subtle bug somewhere.
+[Note: with the recent fixes in the RL-to-dex conversion this assertion might or might not hold still true].
 I encountered this problem when using the DrawerLayout from the support library.
 A child ListView would not get redrawn (or more accurate: re-layouted) on data change until I deliberately forced some scrolling to occur by dragging the list.
 There are most probably other manifestations of this bug.
 A good approach to hunt the bug would be to pull in a larger 'test' project, e.g. gson test or something, and hope that failing tests will lead right to broken .dex code.

-I decided to  fight the problem from the other side: I included the 'dx' tool from Android Tools SDK to compile .jars to temporary .dex, then load these .dex and extract the method bodies from there.
+I decided to eliminate the problem from the other side: Dot42 now uses the 'dx' tool from Android Tools SDK to compile .jars to temporary .dex, then load these .dex and extract the method bodies from there.
 This has the following benefits:
 - We know it generates correct code in all cases.
 - We get the better optimizing register allocator from 'dx', reducing the code size and therefore final .apk size.
 - We get correct debug information, which was broken before as well.
 - We protect ourselfs at least partially against changes to the `.class` format/instruction set.
-The 'dx' tool is easily upgradable.
+The 'dx' tool is easily up-gradable.
 We are only partial protected because we still need to generate the binding to the code, and - at the moment - still generate the class structure, annotations, etc. using our own code.

 Drawbacks are:
 - If only a fraction of classes of the .jar are used, the current implementation might incur a slight increases in initial compile time, though reduction is also possible.
 Incremental builds are always served from the initial build .dex.
 This should reduce compile time, even when using the compiler cache.
 See the code for detailed reasons.

 The internal compilation can be enabled by setting `<DxJarCompilation>false</DxJarCompilation>` in the `.csproj` of the application project.

-### Exception handling
+### Notes on exception handling

 The CLR supports four kinds of exception handlers:
 -  `catch` handlers execute when exception occurs that is assignment compatible with the specified exception type. "catch all" is implemented in C# using `System.Object` as exception type.